Deptford: Early modern

-The Docks had been gradually declining from the 18th century; the larger ships being built found The Thames difficult to navigate, and Deptford was under competition from the new docks at Plymouth, Portsmouth and Chatham.
+The Docks had been gradually declining from the 18th century; the larger ships being built found the Thames difficult to navigate, and Deptford was under competition from the new docks at Plymouth, Portsmouth and Chatham.

+19th century

 When the Napoleonic Wars ended in 1815 the need for a Docks to build and repair warships declined; the Docks shifted from shipbuilding to concentrate on victualling at the Royal Victoria Victualling Yard, and the Royal Dock closed in 1869.
 From 1871 until 1913 the shipyard site was the City of London Corporation's Foreign Cattle Market, to which live animals were brought by cattle boat from four continents and from whence came about half of London's meat supply.

+20th century

 The yard was taken over by the War Office in 1914, and was an Army Supply Reserve Depot in the First and Second World Wars.
 The site lay unused until being purchased by Convoys (newsprint importers) in 1984, and eventually came into the ownership of News International.
 In the mid-1990s, although significant investment was made on the site, it became uneconomic to continue using it as a freight wharf.
 In 2008 Hutchison Whampoa bought the 16ha site from News International with plans for a £700m 3,500-home development scheme.
 The Grade II listed Olympia Warehouse will be refurbished as part of the redevelopment of the site.

-Deptford experienced economic decline in the 20th century with the closing of the docks, and the damage caused by the bombing during the Blitz in the Second World War – a V-2 rocket destroyed a Woolworths store in New Cross Gate, killing 160 people.
+Deptford experienced economic decline in the 20th century with the closing of the docks, and the damage caused by the bombing during the Blitz in the Second World War – in November 1944 a V-2 rocket destroyed a Woolworths store in New Cross Gate, killing 160 people - contributing to the 703 civilian deaths caused by enemy action within Deptford Metropolitan Borough throughout the war.
 High unemployment caused some of the population to move away as the riverside industries closed down in the late 1960s and early 1970s.

+21st century

 The local council have developed plans with private companies to regenerate the riverside area, and the town centre.